 Impact to Future Semester

 Eligibility for TAP in a subsequent semester also is contingent on how many credits were completed in the prior semester.
-Therefore, withdrawing from a single course or the entire semester could result in the student ineligibility for TAP the following semester.
+Therefore, withdrawing from a single course or the entire semester could result in the student's ineligibility for TAP the following semester.
 Refer to NYS Satisfactory Academic Progress for more.